Bubble Cloud

 Want to use my app on your Wear OS watch?

-Other Samsung Gear watches use their proprietary Tizen operating system.
+Older Samsung Galaxy watches use their proprietary Tizen operating system.
 They are not compatible with Wear OS by Google.
+Only the Galaxy Watch 4 and newer!

 Please read the following post if you want to use Bubble Clouds on your watch: Watch face mode